mzwanzig/PlasmidomeIBM/README.md

 Downloading and running the model file with NetLogo allows you to reproduce some predefinded simulation experiments, stored as setups in the 'BehaviorSpace' as well as to run simulations with self-defined parameters.

-A complete description of the model is part of a manuscript entitled "Coexistence of diverse plasmids and persistence of antibiotic resistance by evolved plasmid interactions in plasmidomes" by Martin Zwanzig and Uta Berger, in review at the scientific journal eLife.
-Feel free to use or modify this model for your own research, but please cite this publication.
-Requests for cooperation are also welcome.
+A complete description of the model is part of a manuscript entitled "Modelling the impact of plasmid interactions on coexistence and antibiotic resistance in evolving plasmid communities" by Martin Zwanzig and Uta Berger, in review at the scientific journal eLife.
+If you plan to use or modify this model for your own research, please contact martin.zwanzig@tu-dresden.de